SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 Goal
 ----
-A client wishes to deposit only metadata about an object in the Software Heritage archive.
+A client wishes to deposit only metadata about an origin or object in the Software Heritage archive.

 The metadata-deposit is a special deposit where no content is provided and the data transferred to Software Heritage is only